Newbold Morris: Personal life and death

 He died of cancer in New York City on March 30, 1966, two months after his term as Commissioner ended.
 He left an estate worth more than $1,000,000.

+Morris was 6-feet-5-inches tall.

 Descendants

 Through his son Peter, he was the grandfather of Theodora Winslow Morris, a doctoral candidate at Yeshiva University, who married Jack Francis Marran, who worked for his family's oil distribution company in Patchogue, New York, in 1991.